-- 1879 -- Charles had taken out a patent for the term “root beer”, but lost it in 1879 when Congress ruled that generic terms in the dictionary couldn’t be patented.
+Charles took out a patent for the term “root beer”, but lost it in 1879 when Congress ruled that generic terms in the dictionary couldn’t be patented.

-- 1893 -- Charles decided to start selling it as a finished, ready-to-drink product in bottles.
+In 1893, Charles decided to start selling it as the finished, ready-to-drink product in bottles that we know today.

-- 1907 -- Charles moved to 842 Buck Lance in Haverford, Pennsylvania.
+- 1907 — Charles moved his family to 842 Buck Lance in Haverford, Pennsylvania.
 The house no longer stands; it has been torn down and now is the site of a synagogue.

 - 1918 — Charles signed his name in 1918 to a pro-war statement issued by the Hicksite Friends, a Quaker group belonging to the Society of Friends.
 The statement was issued March 1918, in response to a statement issued in 1917 by a national Quaker conference on Peace.